OliverOakley/project_two/README.md

 This application was built for training purposes only, and is not intended to be officially deployed or used.

-## Outline
+## Access:

-To access the code for this application, you can clone from [this GitHub repository.](https://github.com/OliverOakley/project_two)
+To access the code for this application, you can clone from my GitHub repository, [project_two.](https://github.com/OliverOakley/project_two)

 Python3 and pip3 are required on your Ubuntu 20.10 Linux machine to access the code.
 To access the code locally, run the following commands:
 1. git init